echo1consulting/wp-dotenv/README.md

 ```

 Update the environment variables on your system, or place a .env file with the environment variables in your Wordpress root.
-An example .env.example file can be found in the wp-env folder.
+An example .env.example file can be found in the wp-dotenv folder.

 Advanced Mapping